aifoon/zwerm3-docs/docs/for-developers/kweenb/main/library/kweenb/BeeHelpers.md

 const createBee = async (bee: IBeeInput): Promise<IBee>
 ```

-**Description**: Creates a new bee with the provided input parameters.
+Creates a new bee with the provided input parameters.

 **Parameters**: